-The City of Eugene, Eugene Water and Electric Board (EWEB), the Lane Council of Governments, and the Technology Association of Oregon have partnered to construct EUGNet, a municipally owned fiber network in downtown Eugene.
+The City of Eugene, Eugene Water and Electric Board (EWEB), the Lane Council of Governments, and the Technology Association of Oregon partnered to construct EUGNet, a municipally owned fiber optic network in downtown Eugene.
 EUGNet is an open-access network—EWEB owns the fiber infrastructure and private ISPs (internet service providers) provide service to individual customers using that fiber infrastructure.
 Any qualified ISP is able to lease the fiber.

 This landmark $55 million project greatly contributes to the vitality of downtown Eugene.
 Housing 250 beds, the residential building is LEED Gold certified while the 90,000 square foot academic building is LEED Platinum certified and includes state-of-the-art classrooms, lecture halls, and an energy management lab.
 The buildings were constructed to achieve an energy performance of 50% better than Oregon code and showcase heating, cooling, and ventilation systems that create a “living laboratory.”

 This $31 million investment supports an informed community, lifelong learning and the love of reading by providing access for all city residents to the universe of ideas and information.
 The Library provides a variety of informational, educational, and recreational materials.
 The Library has been rated a "Star Library," placing it among the top three percent of public libraries for excellence in delivering key services per dollar.